Access market/portfolio data and submit trade orders in Matlab via Interactive-Brokers (IB), using the IB-Matlab application.

 - IB events: all ~40 asynchronous events that are sent by the IB server are accessible in Matlab (see below)

-- Novice and advanced users – IB-Matlab users can use either simple one-line Matlab commands, or internal objects exposed by IB-Matlab, to access the full range of IB’s API.
+- Novice and advanced users – Users can use either simple one-line Matlab commands, or internal objects exposed by IB-Matlab, to access the full range of IB’s API.

 - Event callbacks – Users can easily attach Matlab code (callbacks) to IB events.
-For example, this enables special operations (e.g., adding an entry in an Excel file, sending an SMS (text message) or email) whenever an order is fully or partially executed, or a specified price is reached.
+For example, this enables adding an entry in an Excel file, or sending an email/SMS (text message), whenever a trade order executes, or a specified price is reached.

 - Additional functionality – IB-Matlab also provides functionality that is not readily available in the basic IB API: the ability to specify automated trading; specifying custom trades such as brackets or combo spreads; automatically changing unfulfilled limits based on the momentary bid/ask prices; and changing order types at a certain time.